Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 ## Data Management and Data Transfer

-First, it shown how to create a workspace, then how to transfer data within and to/from the ZIH HPC system.
+First, it is shown how to create a workspace, then how to transfer data within and to/from the ZIH HPC system.
 Also keep in mind to set the file permissions when collaborating with other researchers.

 ### Create a Workspace

 There are different areas for storing your data on the ZIH HPC system, called [Filesystems](../data_lifecycle/file_systems.md).
-You need to create a [workspace](../data_lifecycle/workspaces.md) for your data (see example below) on one of these Filesystems.
+You need to create a [workspace](../data_lifecycle/workspaces.md) for your data (see example below) on one of these filesystems.

 The filesystems have different [properties](../data_lifecycle/file_systems.md) (available space, storage time limit, permission rights).
 Therefore, choose the one that fits your project best.
 To start we recommend the Lustre filesystem **scratch**.

-!!! example "Creating a workspace on Lustre Scratch filesystem"
+!!! example "Creating a workspace on Lustre filesystem scratch"

     The following command creates a workspace